Digital Nomad Guides

 For example, living in AsunciĂłn may be more expensive than other places and it will cost about $200 for a studio or $300+ per month for an entire apartment (with all utilities included).

-In my opinion, the best city to live in Paraguay is San Pedro – it has a small town feel with modern amenities and living conditions (and you can find great apartments for under $200).
+In my opinion, the best city to live in Paraguay is San Pedro – it has a small town feel with modern amenities and living conditions.

 Just like many other places on this list – English fluency may be an issue here so make sure that you have an extra skill that you can use to earn money.